 Certain decisions may not be appealed.
-If a student is terminated for failing to meet standards of Satisfactory Academic Progress (SAP), including exceeding the maximum timeframe to complete the program, he or she is not entitled to appeal unless there is documented proof of mitigating circumstance such as a medical or disability condition that impacted their ability to study or participate in the program.
+If a student is terminated for failing to meet standards of Satisfactory Academic Progress (SAP), including exceeding the maximum timeframe to complete the program, they are not entitled to appeal unless there is documented proof of mitigating circumstance such as a medical or disability condition that impacted their ability to study or participate in the program.